indraai/indra.team/README.md

 - [Threefold Data](training/threefold-data.md) : Examines and categorizes data according to the principles of goodness, passion, and ignorance to ensure data integrity in AI systems.

 - [Threefold Activity](training/threefold-activity.md) : Analyze and categorizes activities according to the principles of goodness, passion, and ignorance to enhance data analysis and detect misinformation.

+## Instructions

+Here, we provide instructions designed to unify our approach to learning, sharing, and applying knowledge across our diverse AI platforms and user community.
+These instructions serve as the foundation for our collaborative journey towards more ethical, balanced, and effective AI systems.

+- [Main Instructions](instructions/main.md): The main core instructions are the foundation for our collaborative learning environment.

 ## Prototypes